codestation/kube-dns-sync/README.md

 The application uses the following environment variables:

-- `LOG_FORMAT`: Determines the format of the logs.
+- `APP_LOG_FORMAT`: Determines the format of the logs.
 It can be set to `json` or `logfmt`.
 If it's not set and the output is not an interactive terminal, it defaults to `json`.

-- `DNS_PROVIDER`: Specifies the DNS provider to use.
+- `APP_DNS_PROVIDER`: Specifies the DNS provider to use.
 It can be set to `cloudflare`, `linode` or `digitalocean`.

-- `DNS_HOSTNAME`: Specifies the hostname for the DNS records.
+- `APP_DNS_HOSTNAME`: Specifies the hostname for the DNS records.

-- `DNS_ZONE`: Specifies the DNS zone.
+- `APP_DNS_ZONE`: Specifies the DNS zone.

-- `DNS_TTL`: Specifies the TTL for the DNS records.
+- `APP_DNS_TTL`: Specifies the TTL for the DNS records.
 If not set, it defaults to the provider's default TTL.

-- `CLOUDFLARE_API_TOKEN`: Required if `DNS_PROVIDER` is set to `cloudflare`.
-It's the API token for Cloudflare.

-- `LINODE_TOKEN`: Required if `DNS_PROVIDER` is set to `linode`.
-It's the API token for Linode.

-- `DIGITALOCEAN_TOKEN`: Required if `DNS_PROVIDER` is set to `digitalocean`.
-It's the API token for DigitalOcean.
+- `APP_DNS_TOKEN`: Specifies the API token for the DNS provider.

-- `KUBECONFIG`: Path to the kubeconfig file.
+- `APP_KUBECONFIG`: Path to the kubeconfig file.
 If not set, it defaults to the internal cluster config.

-- `WATCH_INTERVAL`: Specifies the interval for watching the Kubernetes nodes.
+- `APP_WATCH_INTERVAL`: Specifies the interval for watching the Kubernetes nodes.
 It's a duration string (e.g., "5m" for 5 minutes).
 If not set, it defaults to 1 minute.

-- `NODE_LABELS`: Specifies the labels of the Kubernetes nodes to watch.
+- `APP_NODE_LABELS`: Specifies the labels of the Kubernetes nodes to watch.

 ## Kubernetes configuration